-- Parents/carers will need to arrange for the student's treating medical/health practitioner to provide written advice to the school which details: - \circ $\,$ the name of the student to whom the medication is prescribed - o the name of the medication required - o the dosage amount - the time the medication is to be taken - how the medication is to be taken - \circ $\;$ the dates the medication is required, or whether it is an ongoing medication - how the medication should be stored. - In most cases, parents/carers should arrange for written advice to be provided in a Medication Authority Form which a student's treating medical/health practitioner should complete. - If advice cannot be provided by a student's medical/health practitioner, the principal (or their nominee) may agree that written authority can be provided by, or the Medication Authority Form can be completed by a student's parents/carers subject to evidence of the medication having been issued by an authorised health care provider.

-• The principal may need to consult with parents/carers to clarify written advice and consider student's individual preferences regarding medication administration (which may also be provided for in a student's Student Health Support Plan).
+- Parents/carers will need to arrange for the student's treating medical/health practitioner to provide written advice to the school which details: - The name of the medication required. - The dosage amount. - The time the medication is to be taken. - How the medication is to be taken. - The dates the medication is required, or whether it is an ongoing medication. - How the medication should be stored. - In most cases, parents/carers should arrange for written advice to be provided in a Medication Authority Form which a student's treating medical/health practitioner should complete. - If advice cannot be provided by a student's medical/health practitioner, the principal (or their nominee) may agree that written authority can be provided by, or the Medication Authority Form can be completed by, a student's parents/carers, subject to evidence of the medication having been issued by an authorised health care provider. - The principal may need to consult with parents/carers to clarify written advice and consider student's individual preferences regarding medication administration (which may also be provided for in a student's Health Support Plan).

-Parents/carers can contact MEC for a Medication Authority Form.
+Parents/carers can contact the main office for a Medication Authority Form.